-In iOS we found a powerful and compelling set of security and privacy controls, backed and empowered by strong encryption, and yet a critical lack in coverage due to under-utilization of these tools leading to serious privacy and security concerns.
+In Apple iOS we found a powerful and compelling set of security and privacy controls, backed and empowered by strong encryption.
+However, we also found a critical lack in coverage due to under-utilization of these tools.
+More concretely:

 We analyzed troves of publicly-available documents including over a decade of DHS forensic software tests, published Apple and Google documentation, research papers, news articles, blogs, and hardware tear-downs to fully understand the technical landscape of mobile devices.
 Our report serializes and summarizes much of this information, and we archived the documents we read just in case.